A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Introduction

-The \probfont{Longest Common Pattern} problem is to find a longest common pattern between two permutations $T_1$ and $T_2$, i.e.\ a pattern $P$ of maximal length that can be matched both into $T_1$ and $T_2$.
-This problem is a generalization of \ppm since determining whether the longest common pattern between $T_1$ and $T_2$ is $T_1$ is equivalent to \ppm.
+The related \probfont{Longest Common Pattern} problem is to find a longest common pattern between two permutations $T_1$ and $T_2$, i.e., a pattern $P$ of maximal length that can be matched both into $T_1$ and $T_2$.
+This problem is a generalization of \ppm since determining whether $T_1$ is the longest common pattern between $T_1$ and $T_2$ is equivalent to checking whether $T_2$ contains $T_1$ as a pattern.
 In \cite{bouvel_longest_2006} a polynomial time algorithm for the \probfont{Longest Common Pattern} problem is presented for the case that one of the two permutations $T_1$ and $T_2$ is separable.
 A generalization of this problem, the so called \probfont{Longest Common $\mathcal{C}$-Pattern} problem was introduced in~\cite{DBLP:conf/cpm/BouvelRV07}.
 This problem consists of finding the longest common pattern among several permutations belonging to a class $\mathcal{C}$ of permutations.
-For the case that $\mathcal{C}$ is the class of all separable permutations and that the number of input permutations is fixed, the problem was shown to be polynomial time solvable.
+For the case that $\mathcal{C}$ is the class of all separable permutations and that the number of input permutations is fixed, the problem was shown to be polynomial time solvable~\cite{DBLP:conf/cpm/BouvelRV07}.

-For a class of permutations $X$ the \probfont{Longest $X$-Subsequence} (LXS) problem is to identify in a given permutation $T$ its longest subsequence that is isomorphic to a permutation of $X$.
-In \cite{albert2003longest} polynomial time algorithms for many classes $X$ are described, in general however LXS is \NP-hard.
+For a class of permutations $X$, the \probfont{Longest $X$-Subsequence} (LXS) problem is to identify in a given permutation $T$ its longest subsequence that is isomorphic to a permutation of $X$.
+Polynomial time algorithms for many classes $X$ exist, but in general \probfont{LXS} is \NP-hard~\cite{albert2003longest}.

-\paragraph*{Organization of the paper.} Section~\ref{sec:prel} contains essential definitions for permutations and parameterized complexity theory.
-The main section, Section~\ref{sec:alg}, describes the algorithm and proves runtime bounds and correctness.
-The hardness results can be found in Section~\ref{sec:hard}.
-We conclude with possible future research directions in Section~\ref{sec:future} and acknowledgments in Section~\ref{sec:ack}.
+\paragraph*{Organization of the paper.}\ Section~\ref{sec:prel} contains essential definitions for permutations and parameterized complexity theory.
+The main section, Section~\ref{sec:alg}, describes the algorithm and is divided into the following subsections.
+Section~\ref{subsec:matchingfunctions} introduces matching functions.
+Section~\ref{subsec:algdesc} describes the alternating run algorithm in detail.
+Section~\ref{subsec:correctness} contains proof details necessary to verify the correctness of the alternating run algorithm.
+Section~\ref{subsec:runtime} proves the corresponding runtime bounds.
+Our results concerning the parameter $\run(P)$ can be found in Section~\ref{sec:hard}.
+We conclude with future research directions in Section~\ref{sec:future}.